Siggy0002/Project-1-Team-Finance/README.md

 Data Exploration

 Question:

-    Hypothesis and what question is being answered Code breaking down what data will be analyzed visualization of the data
+Hypothesis and what question is being answered

+Code breaking down what data will be analyzed

+Visualization of the data

 Analysis

 This format repeats for each question